Is Bari Safe for Tourists? What You Should Know Before You Go

 Is Bari safe to travel alone?

-Bari is safe to travel alone with its walkable and safe streets and welcoming locals.
+Bari is safe to travel alone.
+Why? – It has walkable and safe streets as well as welcoming locals.
 Nonetheless as with any city and region in Italy, it is best to exercise caution in a new and unfamiliar city.
-These are my travel safety tips for Bari.

 Travel Tips to Keep Safe in Bari